 - Cook Time:

 - Yield: 12 mini cheesecakes

-- 6 tablespoons (75 grams) raw sugar
+- 6 tablespoons (75 grams) granulated sugar, coconut sugar or raw sugar

 - 6 tablespoons (43 grams) Dutch-process cocoa powder